ActiveMQ supports advisory messages which allows you to watch the system using regular JMS messages. Currently we have advisory messages that support

 • connections starting and stopping

-Advisory messages can be thought as some kind of administrative channel where you receive information regarding what is happening on your JMS provider along with what's happening with producers, consumers and destinations.
+Advisory messages can be thought as some kind of administrative channel where you receive information regarding what is happening on your JMS provider along with what’s happening with producers, consumers and destinations.
+When you look at a broker via JMX you will see the advisory topics prefixed with ActiveMQ.Advisory..

-Every Advisory has the message type 'Advisory' and some predefined message properties:
+Every Advisory has the message type Advisory and some predefined message properties:

-originBrokerId StringProperty the id of the broker where the advisory originated 5.x
+originBrokerId StringProperty The id of the broker where the advisory originated.
+5.x

-originBrokerName StringProperty the name of the broker where the advisory originated 5.x
+originBrokerName StringProperty The name of the broker where the advisory originated.
+5.x

-originBrokerURL StringProperty the first URL of the broker where the advisory originated 5.2
+originBrokerURL StringProperty The first URL of the broker where the advisory originated.
+5.2

 For example: